 Febrile infants, particularly those ≤90 days, are at high risk of serious and invasive bacterial infections.
 10-20% have bacteraemia, meningitis or a urinary tract infection.
 There is, however, no single test that can confirm the presence of an SBI/IBI.
 Clinicians have consequently adopted a cautious approach.
 This leads to blood tests, lumbar punctures, administration of intravenous antibiotics and admission.

-Is there a validated approach to management the febrile infant?
+Is there a validated approach to managing febrile infants?

-Internationally, there are a number of validated approaches, including Pediatric Emergency Care Applied Research Network (PECARN) and Step-By-Step clinical practice guidelines.
-However, they have not translated to the UK and Irish setting due to their reliance on the use of serum procalcitonin testing which is not widely available here.
+There are several validated approaches internationally, including the Pediatric Emergency Care Applied Research Network (PECARN) and Step-By-Step clinical practice guidelines.
+However, these have not been translated to the UK and Irish setting due to their reliance on serum procalcitonin testing, which is not widely available here.

-In the UK and Ireland, there are three main Clinical Practice Guidelines used to assist with recognition and management of this presentation without the use of procalcitonin testing, however, they have not yet been validated.
+In the UK and Ireland, three main Clinical Practice Guidelines assist with recognising and managing this presentation without procalcitonin testing; however, they have not yet been validated.

-NICE Sepsis: recognition, diagnosis and early management (NICE NG51): all febrile infants <3 months should be treated for suspected sepsis irrespective of their clinical appearance and laboratory test results.
+NICE Sepsis: Recognition, diagnosis, and early management (NICE NG51): All febrile infants under 3 months should be treated for suspected sepsis, irrespective of their clinical appearance and laboratory test results.

 NICE Fever in under 5s: assessment and initial management (NICE NG143): all febrile infants <1 month, all febrile infants 1-3 months who appear unwell and all febrile infants 1-3 months with WCC less than 5×109/L or greater than 15×109/L should receive parenteral antibiotic therapy.